loads Beebox hives and equipment carried on my rucksack

 If you fancy reading this site like a book, click on the navigation at the bottom of each page.

 Strangely the site does not display properly using Safari on a tablet in portrait view (June 2024).
-Please feel free to use my photos for education, but not for financial gain.
-Please credit and link them to my site,
+You are welcome to use my photos for education, but not for financial gain.
+Please credit and link them to my site.

 Disclaimer